johnyob/omniml/tex/popl26-author-response-draft.md

 This is simple in theory and easy to implement, but it crucially introduces *dynamic* overloading: each user/caller of `f` can provide their own instance of `Eq`.
 This approach cannot be used for *static* overloading, which imposes that a single global solution is selected within the definition of `f`.
+As we mentioned earlier, dynamic overloading imposes a different compilation strategy and has non-trivial consequences in term of observable behavior, efficiency, etc.

 Among the works cited in review B, [Kaes, 1992] and [Smith, 1994] and [Pottier, 2000] all infer constrained type schemes in this way, so they correspond to a form of dynamic overloading rather than static overloading.
-(Dynamic overloading requires either passing extra values at runtime or user a richer runtime where values carry an extra header that can be examined at runtime.)

 If we consider static overloading, but work in absence of local let-generalization, then delayed constraints can simply bubble up to each